wp-plugins/amazon-link/readme.txt

 = asin =

 The unique Amazon product ID or IDs, of the form '1405235675,1234567890'.
 Enter as 'asin=1405235675,1234567890'.
+= chan =

+It is possible to manually select which set of tracking IDs the link uses by specifying the 'chan=channel_id' option.
+This will override the user specific affiliate ids.

 = cat =

 When creating a wishlist you must specify the post category(s) through which to search for other Amazon links.
 Enter as 'cat=4,7'.
 Alternatively enter 'cat=local' to search the content on the current page.